-opment and the application to the development of the young child ages birth to nine.
+This course discusses the major theories of psychomotor development and the application to the development of the young child ages birth to nine.
 Particular emphasis is placed on the positive development of motor skills.
 Field experiences required.
 (Prerequisite: ECED 2020 or department approval.)
+As required

-ECED 2060 Development of Exceptional Children 3 credits Explores practices that early childhood professionals can apply to develop a more inclusive and accessible environment for all children ages birth to nine.
+ECED 2060 Development of Exceptional Children ...
+3 credits

+Explores practices that early childhood professionals can apply to develop a more inclusive and accessible environment for all children ages birth to nine.
 Provides students with skills to include children of all abilities through appropriate arrangement of the environment.
 Includes strategies for developing strong relationships with families and other community agencies.
 Field experience is required.
 (Prerequisite: ECED 2020 and 2040 or department approval.)
+S